How To Make a Faux Cake

 *Disclaimer: This post was sponsored by Worx Tools.
 All opinions are my own.

 I learned this technique last year when I was scrambling to find a baker for a fall outdoor tablescape photo shoot I was doing.
+So I decided to create my own faux beautiful cake instead!

 I am so excited to show you how this one turned out.